Quick Answer

 Dimensions directly affect cost.

-Simpler, 8′–12′ wide designs are lighter on budgets than complex builds with extensions.
+Simple 8′–12′ wide designs stay cheaper than builds with extra sections.

 Labor And DIY